Peppuss/MultiUserbot/plugins/HowToUsePlugins.md

 # How to use plugins

-Every command has a dedicated directory, in it you (sometimes) can find configurations files or a .md file.
-Before enabling the plugins you should read the md file and follow the istruction (if there is one).

-You can easily toggle plugins by moving them between the floders plugins and plugins_deactivated
+## What is a plugin?

+A plugin in a command or a set of commands

+## How do I enable a plugin?

+Almost all (if not all) the plugins that do not require configuration are already enabled.

+If you want some extra features open `plugins_deactivate`, and read the **README.md** inside the plugin you want to enable and install the depencies.

+When you have installed all the things needed and changed configurations (if needed), move the folder from `plugins_deactivated` to `plugins`, then restart the userbot and you are done!

+## How do I disable a plugin?

+Move the directory from `plugins` to `plugins_deactivated`